-They could do more though.
-We usually find detailed manuals, troubleshooting guides, and model-specific FAQs on official websites.
-Solidoodle clearly hasn’t abandoned their website, so it’s unclear why this material is no longer available.
+However, they could do more.
+We often find detailed manuals, troubleshooting guides, and model-specific FAQs on official websites.
+Solidoodle clearly hasn’t abandoned their website, so it’s not clear why this material is no longer available.

 Now that you’ve read about the Solidoodle Original 3D printer, are you still looking for options?
 Check out our guide on the best 3D printer here.